charan-happy/30-days-30-AWS-projects/README.md

 # 30-days-30-AWS-projects
-This repository is a challenge by myself to get hand son experience on the AWS cloud platform by building 30 projects in 30 days.
+This repository is a challenge by myself to get hands-on experience on the AWS cloud platform by building 30 projects in 30 days.

-It is currently in developing stage, wait for it to complete
+It is currently in the developing stage, wait for it to complete
 | Day | Project Title |
 |---|---|
 | [Day 1](https://github.com/Charan-happy/30-days-30-AWS-projects/blob/main/day1/project_overview.md) | [Creating EC2 instance in AWS](https://github.com/Charan-happy/30-days-30-AWS-projects/blob/main/day1/project_overview.md) |